monodot/fis-java-appdynamics/README.md

-# fis-java-appdynamics
+# webserver30-tomcat8-appdynamics
-base build for any FIS application requiring appdynamics agents
+Base build for any Tomcat application requiring the Appdynamics agent running in OpenShift

+Based on benemon/webserver30-tomcat8-appdynamics